sfromm/vagrant-builder/README.md

 $ $EDITOR host_vars/localhost
 $ ansible-playbook vagrant-builder.yml
 ```
+3. Once you have a set of base images to work with, it is time to create
+vagrant for your projects.
+This can be testing new software
-3. Change to a working directory (eg. `cd provision`) and run
+deployments, configuration changes, and so on.
+Change to a working
-*vagrant*.
-You can copy the *Vagrantfile* to the subdirectory.
-You
+directory (eg. `cd provision`) and run *vagrant*.
+You can copy the
-probably also want to create an Ansible playbook to provision your
+*Vagrantfile* to the subdirectory.
+You probably also want to create an
-Vagrant machine.
+Ansible playbook to provision your Vagrant machine.
 ```
 $ cp Vagrantfile provision/ && cd provision
 $ $EDITOR Vagrantfile